 Institutional/Corporate Shareholders (i.e. other than individuals/HUF, NRI, etc) are required to send a scanned copy (PDF/JPEG Format) of its Board Resolution or governing body Resolution/Authorisation etc., authorising its representative to attend the Annual General Meeting through VC/OAVM on its behalf and to vote through remote e-voting.
-The said Resolution/Authorization shall be sent to the Company at cs@supercropsafe.com the Company/ Registrar and Transfer Agent on or before October 22, 2020; and
+The said Resolution/Authorization shall be sent to the Company at cs@supercropsafe.com

-- 2. The Register of Members and the Share Transfer Books of the Company will remain closed from October 23,2020 to October 29, 2020 (both days inclusive).
-Company does not declare any dividend for the year ended March 31, 2020. - (i) whose names appear as Members in the Register of Members of the Company after giving effect to valid share transfers in physical form lodged with

-- (ii) Whose names appear as Beneficial Owners in the list of Beneficial Owners on October 22, 2020 furnished by National Securities Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL) for this purpose. - Shareholders holding shares in physical form are requested to advise any change of address immediately to the Company's Registrar and Share transfer agents, Link Intime India Pvt.
-Ltd., 5th floor, 506 to 508 Amarnath Business Centre - I (ABC - I), Beside Gala Business Centre, Nr.
-St. Xavier's College Corner, Off C. G. Road, Ellisbridge, Ahmedabad -380009. - 4.
+- 2. The Register of Members and the Share Transfer Books of the Company will remain closed from September 24, 2021 to September 30, 2021 (both days inclusive).
+Company does not declare any dividend for the year ended March 31, 2021. - (i) whose names appear as Members in the Register of Members of the Company after giving effect to valid share transfers in physical form lodged with the Company/ Registrar and Transfer Agent on or before September 23, 2021; and - (ii) Whose names appear as Beneficial Owners in the list of Beneficial Owners on September 23, 2021 furnished by National Securities Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL) for this purpose. - 3.
+Shareholders holding shares in physical form are requested to advise any change of address immediately to the Company's Registrar and Share transfer agents, Link Intime India Pvt.
+Ltd., 5th floor, 506 to 508 Amarnath Business Centre I (ABC I), Beside Gala Business Centre, Nr.
+St. Xavier's College Corner, Off C. G. Road, Ellisbridge, Ahmedabad 380009. - 4.
 To prevent fraudulent transactions, members are advised to exercise due diligence and notify the Company of any change in address or demise of any member as soon as possible.
 Members are also advised not to leave their demat account(s) dormant for long.
 Periodic statement of holdings should be obtained from the concerned Depository Participant and holdings should be verified. - 5.
 The Securities and Exchange Board of India (SEBI) has mandated the submission of Permanent Account Number (PAN) by every participant in securities market.
 Members holding shares in electronic form are, therefore, requested to submit the PAN to their Depository Participants with whom they are maintaining their demat accounts.
 Members holding shares in physical form can submit their PAN details to the Company. - 6.
 Details under Regulation 17 of the SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015 with the Stock Exchange in respect of the Directors seeking appointment/re-appointment at the Annual General Meeting, forms integral part of the notice.
-The Directors have furnished the requisite declarations for their appointment/re-appointment. - Electronic copy of the Annual Report for 2020 is being sent to all the members whose email IDs are registered with the Company/ Depository Participants(s) for communication purposes unless any member has requested for a hard copy of the same.
-For members who have not registered their email address, physical copies of the Annual Report for 2020 is being sent in the permitted mode.
+The Directors have furnished the requisite declarations for their appointment/re-appointment. - 7.
+Electronic copy of the Annual Report for 2021 is being sent to all the members whose email IDs are registered with the Company/ Depository Participants(s) for communication purposes unless any member has requested for a hard copy of the same.
+For members who have not registered their email address, physical copies of the Annual Report for 2021 is being sent in the permitted mode.